robertangeles/repo-ai-prompts/write-culinary-recipe.md

    <dietary>{{DIETARY}}</dietary>

 4. Develop a unique recipe based on the cuisine_type, dish_type, meal_type and dietary with a unique flavor profile that perfectly balances the five tastes.
 The recipe should include:
    - A creative name for the dish.
-Absolutely do not use infused.
+Absolutely do not use these words "infused, harmony, sphere".
    - A list of ingredients with measurements using the metric system (kilo, centi, milli, and Celsius).
    - Ensure the recipe aligns with the specified cuisine_type, dish_type, recipe_type and dietary.
    - Every recipe will be gluten free.